iarxm/bpad/index.md

 The route is within close range of land within the first 4 hours, ensuring easy extraction within the group.
 The route then proceeds out to open water for 2.5 hours.
 This is the most high risk zone and craft safety is required.

-Craft assistance will be required from 11:30 until 14:00.
+Escort craft will be required for definite from 11:30 until 14:00.

 #### TASKS